jonathom/detect_deforestation/README.md

 Because most computations are taking some time, a lot of them have been precomputed and uploaded to this repository.
 Input imagery however is not available via this repository due to size.
-To build the markdown, input landsat time series must be downloaded [from sciebo](https://uni-muenster.sciebo.de/s/d9BKPd1sVtFqvW4) and extracted into the repository folder.
+To build the markdown, input Landsat time series must be downloaded [from sciebo](https://uni-muenster.sciebo.de/s/d9BKPd1sVtFqvW4) and extracted into the repository folder.
 Alongside with the toplevel files like `main.Rmd`, that folder should then contain `landsat_monthly` and